 5.3.
-Influence of motivation, enabling factors and self-responsibility on adaptive capacity
+Influence of Motivation, Enabling Factors, and Self-responsibility on Adaptive Capacity

-The interviews revealed that stakeholder's adaptive capacity perception is significant to lead them to take protective measures for earthquake.
-Thus, three fundamental elements need to be discussed: motivation, enabling factors and self-responsibility.
+The interviews revealed that stakeholder's adaptive capacity perception is significant to motivate them to take protective measures for earthquake.
+Thus, three fundamental elements need to be discussed: motivation, enabling factors, and self-responsibility.
 The stakeholder's motivation is clearly expressed in their willingness to protect their life.
-A motivation that finds his root in the human life is great, because a man can give anything just to save his life.
-For enabling factors, most of stakeholders felt sufficiently aware about the protective measures or survival skills to protect themselves and their families in case of earthquake.
-There are confidents to be able to do take actions to survive an earthquake.
-This perception of the stakeholders adaptive capacity is consistent with a study in rural China about respondents perceived capacity (Yu et al. 2019).
-The selfresponsibility is important to help people to act fort their protection.
-Arlikatti and colleagues suggested that responsibility for protection is highest at the personal and family level (Arlikatti, Lindell, and Prater 2007).
-Montreux et al showed that people can adapt well despite the lack of financial resource when they feel their responsibility to protect themselves (Montreux and Barnett 2017).
+A motivation that finds its root in the human life is great.
+This is especially because a man can give up anything just to save his life.
+For enabling factors, most stakeholders felt sufficiently aware of the protective measures or survival skills to protect themselves and their families in case of an earthquake.
+They are confident that they will be able to take actions to survive an earthquake.
+This perception of the stakeholders adaptive capacity is consistent with a study in rural China about respondents perceived capacity (Yu et al., 2019).
+Self-responsibility is important to help people to take the responsibility for their protection.
+Arlikatti and colleagues suggested that responsibility for protection is highest at the personal and family level (Arlikatti, Lindell, & Prater, 2007).
+Montreux et al. (2017) showed that people can adapt well despite the lack of financial resource when they feel the responsibility to protect themselves.
 Conversely, people tend to stay inactive when they think that their protection depends on government responsibility or other entities.

-The self-capacity, as an element of stakeholder's adaptive capacity, could contribute to a good performance in real-life situations.
-This has been confirmed by different tests in health assessments (Bandura 1982).
-Another study carried out in Mexico on seismic, industrial, and anthropological risk showed that the people's internal control of a situation is positively associated with active strategies to face the seismic risk in particular (López-Vázquez and Marván 2003).
+Self-capacity, as an element of stakeholder's adaptive capacity, could contribute to a good performance in real-life situations.
+This has been confirmed by different tests in health assessments (Bandura, 1982).
+Another study carried out in Mexico on seismic, industrial, and anthropological risk showed that the people's internal control of a situation is positively associated with active strategies to face the seismic risk in particular (López-Vázquez & Marván, 2003).
 Indeed, people's perception of their own adaptive capacity to a stressful situation determines their decision to act in real life.

-Construction safety was emerged as crucial factor for earthquake prevention.
+Construction safety emerged as crucial factor for earthquake prevention.
 The quality of construction is central for reducing earthquake damage.
-The statement about the danger of houses that are not properly built to withstand an earthquake was taken up in a study in Italy (Massazza, Brewin, and Joffe 2019).
+The statement about the danger of houses that are not properly built to withstand an earthquake was taken up in a study in Italy (Massazza, Brewin, & Joffe, 2019).
 However, earthquake-resistant construction as practiced in developed countries may be difficult to implement in Haiti where most of the population is lacking the financial resources.
-Nevertheless, one could design locally appropriate solutions to build better.
-Indeed, the concrete slab considered as a visible sign of wealth in Haiti is recognized as dangerous because this type of house caused many human deaths in the 2010 earthquake at Port-au-Prince.
+Nevertheless, one could design locally appropriate solutions to build better houses.
+Indeed, the concrete slab, considered as a visible sign of wealth in Haiti, is considered to be dangerous because this type of house resulted to many human deaths in the 2010 earthquake at Port-au-Prince.
 Thus, the perception of concrete constructions could start changing in favor of lighter constructions.

-Some constraints have been underlined such as the time of occurrence (at night), people's location (fragile houses), level of responsibility (who does what) and financial resources (low income).
-If the time of occurrence cannot be controlled because the unpredictability of earthquake, nevertheless, some elements such as human settlements, local authorities' responsibility and access to income could be considered in case of eventual actions to enhance people adaptive capacity.
-However, it is important to underline that these actions cannot be undertaken only with the local populations because of the lack of financial resources.
-What's worse is such things received a low priority for most Haitian leaders where gaining and maintaining power were the priority of the majority of politics during several decades in Haiti (Corbet et al. 2023).
+Some constraints have been underlined such as the time of occurrence (at night), people's location (fragile houses), level of responsibility (who does what), and financial resources (low income).
+If the time of occurrence cannot be controlled because of the unpredictability of earthquake, nevertheless, some elements such as human settlements, local authorities' responsibility, and access to income could be considered in case of eventual actions to enhance people adaptive capacity.
+However, it is important to underline that these actions cannot be undertaken only with the local populations due to the lack of financial resources.
+What is worse is that such things received a low priority for most Haitian leaders where gaining and maintaining power were the priority of the majority of politics during several decades in Haiti (Corbet et al., 2023).

 5.4.
-Perceived means, resources, and actions to increase adaptive capacity
+Perceived Means, Resources, and Actions to Increase Adaptive Capacity